SRadatz/TAGdemo/README.md

 Step 4: Run web based application

+Before you use the run command for the compose file check out where I got this from, https://hub.docker.com/ It is a collection of open source applications that are available to the public.

-Before you use the run command for the docker run -d --name kanboard -p 80:80 -t kanboard/kanboard:v1.2.8
+docker run -d --name kanboard -p 80:80 -t kanboard/kanboard:v1.2.8

 Step 5: Run docker compose